Proper care and training can make a big difference in raising a healthy, obedient puppy. The doctor will discuss:

 At Westside, we follow the most up-to-date recommendations from veterinary experts regarding vaccinations.
 The doctor will discuss the diseases for which your pet may be at risk and will customize an appropriate vaccination schedule for your pet.
 We follow the current recommendation of giving the Distemper vaccine (DHPP for canines and FVRCP for felines) every 3 years once the puppy/kitten series is completed and after a 1-year booster is given.

-Interceptor: Flavored tablet given once monthly.
-Prevents heartworm and controls intestinal worms (roundworm, hookworm, and whipworm).
+Interceptor Plus: Flavored tablet given once monthly.
+Prevents heartworm and controls intestinal worms (roundworm, hookworm, whipworm, and tapeworm).

 Sentinel: Flavored tablet given once monthly.
 Prevents heartworm and controls intestinal worms (roundworm, hookworm, and whipworm).
 Contains a second ingredient to aid with flea control.
 While Sentinel does not kill adult fleas, it prevents flea eggs from developing, thereby breaking the flea life cycle.
 Give with a meal.

 Advantage Multi: Topical liquid applied to the back of the neck once monthly.
 Prevents heartworm and kills adult fleas.
 Also kills intestinal parasites (roundworm, hookworm, and whipworm).